 Measuring Success and Iterating Local Content

-Start by tracking a tight set of metrics that map directly to local-business outcomes: visibility, engagement, and conversions.
+Research from industry data suggests that tracking a tight set of metrics that map directly to local-business outcomes includes visibility, engagement, and conversions.
 Focus on a primary KPI for each outcome (impressions, clicks, conversions), then layer secondary signals (map rankings, direction requests, call duration) to explain movement.
 Dashboards should combine Google Search Console, GA4, Google Business Profile (GBP) insights and a call-tracking source so teams can see attribution paths from local SERP exposure to offline actions.

 How to set up reporting and iterate: